AppMetrics/Docs.V2.Hugo/README.md

 # App Metrics 2.0 Documentaton
-This repo contains the source code for http://app-metrics.io/ which is the documentation for [AppMetrics 2.0](https://github.com/alhardy/AppMetrics)
+This repo contains the source code for http://app-metrics.io/ which is the documentation for AppMetrics

 ## Building